harrisonablack/harrisonablack/README.md

 # Hi, I'm Harrison

 Im a current student, studying a Bachelors of Softwre Engineering at RMIT, Melbourne, Australia.
-I primarily have interest working with backend / lower level systems, primarily with experience in Java and CPP.
+I primarily have interest working with backend / lower level systems, primarily Java and CPP.